Fairness via Independence: A (Conditional) Distance Covariance Framework: Related Works

-Meanwhile, fairness can also effectively improved by augmenting data and applying fairness regularization to its outputs.
-Chuang and Mroueh \cite{chuangFairMixupFairness2020} proposed FairMixup, which regularizes the estimated paths of mixup sample to improve both generalization and fairness of model.
+Meanwhile, fairness can also effectively improved by augmenting data and applying fairness regularization to its outputs. \cite{chuangFairMixupFairness2020} proposed FairMixup, which regularizes the estimated paths of mixup sample to improve both generalization and fairness of model.

 While distance covariance has been introduced to machine learning in prior works, applied in areas such as few-shot learning, interpretability, robust learning, and fairness, to the best of our knowledge, conditional distance covariance is being applied to machine learning for the first time.
 Next, we offer a brief overview of two relevant works involving distance covariance in fairness learning.